adriensieg/AI-Agents-McDonalds/README.md

 How I Built an AI Agent to Order McDonald's for Me Every Wednesday This project is an Agent-to-Agent (A2A) ordering system for McDonald's, designed to automate the ordering process using various specialized agents.

+## Personal Opinion Disclaimer
+The views and opinions expressed are **my own and do not reflect the official policy or position of my employer (McDonald's).**

 ## Why should we care about AI Agents?
 Isn't this just another tech buzz?

 Actually, no - this feels like a real turning point.